-I am now well into my fifth year at Onondaga-Brant and am enjoying my time here immensely.
-We have a wonderful staff who are extremely dedicated to ensuring our students have the best education that will set them up for success in this 21st Century.
+I think I'm settling into my new position here at Onondaga-Brant and am enjoying my time here immensely.
+We have a wonderful staff who are extremely dedicated to ensuring our students have the best education that will set them up for success in the 21st Century.

 Click to download a copy of the Parent Handbook.

 Motto: A quest to be our best!

 Vision: We strive to develop responsible and proactive citizens, one student at a time.

 Mission: OBS prepares students to strive for excellence and take pride in their accomplishments to become independent learners with the desires, the skills and the abilities necessary for lifelong learning.
 This requires a learning environment which is centered around students, directed by teachers and supported by home and community.